adrianocanofre/aws-architect-certified/topics/applications/sqs.md

 # SQS

 SQS is a web service that gives  you access to a message queue that can be used to store messages while for a computer to process them.
-Amazon SQS is a distributed queue system that enables web service applications to quickly and reliably queue messages that one component inthe application generates to be consumed by another component.
+Amazon SQS is a distributed queue system that enables web service applications to quickly and reliably queue messages that one component in the application generates to be consumed by another component.
 A queue is a temporary repository for messages that are awaiting processing.

 Using SQS, you can decouple the components of an application so they run independently, easing message management between components.

-Messages can contani up to 256kb of text in any format.
+Messages can contain up to 256kb of text in any format.

 **Two types**:

 * Standard Queues(default)
-A stanard queue lets you have a nearly-unlimited number of transactions per second.
+A standard queue lets you have a nearly-unlimited number of transactions per second.
 Standard queues guarantee that a message is delivered at least once.
 However, occasionally, more than one copy of a message might be delivered out of order.
 Standard queues provide best-effort ordering which ensures that messages are generally delivered in the same order as they are sent.

 * FIFO(First-In-First-Out)
 FIFO queue complements the standard queue.
 The most important features of this queue type are FIFO delivery and exactly-once processing: The order in which messages are sent and received is strictly preserved and a message is delivered once and remains available until a consumer processes and deletes it; duplicated are not introduced into the queue.